 Maine Coast Waldorf School initiates major fundraising campaigns to serve the needs of the future, investing in buildings, campus improvements, and program expansion.
 Past campaigns, between 1995 and 2011, have raised over $4 million for new, energy efficient and environmentally sustainable buildings: two classroom buildings, an early childhood center, a community hall, and a handcraft building, as well as funding for new programs and land purchases.

 The 2014-19 strategic plan includes a number of capital investment goals: constructing a high school building on the Desert Road campus, removing the office portable and building permanent office space, adding much-needed classroom and meeting spaces onto the grades campus, investing in the barn, improved parking, building our first athletic field, and improving our trails.

 This annual event, held in early November, celebrates the season with fine crafts, music, food, puppetry and entertainment for the entire family, and raises funds to support our annual operations.
-The Fall Festival includes an admissions open house.
+The Fall Fair includes an admissions open house.